-It is critical to point out that, at the beginning of Animal Farm, there is a vote on whether rats should be considered comrades.
-The animals listen to the words of Old Major when he says that “All animals are equal”.
+At the outset of Animal Farm there is a vote on whether or not the rats should be considered comrades.
+The animals listen to the words of Old Major when he remarks that “all animals are equal”.
 Christopher Hitchens believes that Old Major represents Karl Marx and the comparison is accurate, with Marx’s ideal of equality becoming distorted by Lenin and Stalin and their infamous “dictatorship of the proletariat”.
 At the meeting, the principles of free expression and speaking out are encouraged.
 It is a fledgling democracy.
-It does not take long for Snowball and Napoleon to crack down on free speech to enforce their own dictatorship.
+Snowball and Napoleon quickly crack down on any dissenting voices to enforce their own rule.
 In time, the animals are told that they are not allowed to vote because they are not smart enough.
 Napoleon decides to speak for them.
 This remains the problem with speaking for a specific economic class.
 It can only be done by forcing the other classes to bend, undemocratically, to the will of a dictator or communist party which always has the same violent result.
 Democracy must come first.

-Maybe the forefront of the fight for democracy in 2017 is in Hong Kong.
-China are trying to bully them to submit to their “One China” policy and incorporate them into their oppressive system of government.
-The 7m people in Hong Kong are fighting exceptionally hard to cling onto the voting rights that they have, which has resulted in physical fights breaking out in some Hong Kong courts while people battle for their right to self-govern.
-Just think: the most populous country on this planet is ruled by repression.
-If our job is, as Sagan says “to preserve and cherish the pale blue dot”, then the political situation in China should give us pause for thought about our global progress.
-How is it that approximately one in every six human beings – live in a system where the people do not have a say.
-Their voices scorned.
-All the while, we in the West, look on laconically and vote occasionally, maybe when it is not raining.
+Perhaps the country at the forefront of the fight for democratic rights in 2017 is Hong Kong.
+China is trying to bully them into submitting to their “One China” policy, but many of the seven million strong population in Hong Kong are trying to cling onto their voting rights, which has resulted in physical fights breaking out in some Hong Kong courts.
+The most populous country on our planet is ruled by repression.
+If our job is to, as Sagan said, “preserve and cherish the pale blue dot”, then the political situation in China should give us pause for thought about our global progress.
+How is it that approximately one in every six human beings on planet Earth is ruled by a system where the people do not have a say in how their society is governed?

-Consider the use of the word “comrade” in Animal Farm.
-At the beginning of the book, it is a symbol of the equality that Old Major thought should exist on the farm.
-In the end, Napoleon bans the word altogether.
-Language is weaponized.
-It is not free.
-China routinely bans words that it does not like.
-The official line is that they are doing It in the name of keeping the Chinese language pure.
-When China declared itself as a Republic in 1912, there was no official language.
+Consider the use of the word “comrade”.
+At the outset, it is a symbol of the equality that Old Major thought should exist on the farm before Napoleon bans the word altogether.
+Language becomes weaponised.
+Modern day China routinely bans words that it does not like.
+When China declared herself as a Republic in 1912, there was no official language.
 Strangely, it took until the year 2000 for Mandarin to be declared the legitimate one.
-This made sense on a macro level but it has been used to subdue other languages and parts of society.
-In fact, other languages cannot even be referred to as such – they must be denoted as “Dialects”, lest they interfere with the political agenda.
-Sixty million people speak Cantonese and this cannot now be referred to as a language.
-There was an outcry when people found out that the local news in the regions where it is spoken would no longer be read out in Cantonese.
-This was done without consulting the people.
-Xi Jinping and the rulers of the communist party believed it was in the best interests of the country.
-There is no comeback for people in China to declare that they disagree with this, and vote Xi and his cronies out at the ballot box.
-That is why the Chinese government regularly uses force to implement its policies as they know that people will not have a chance to voice their opinions in a fair election.
+Whilst sensible on a macro level, it has been used to subdue other languages.
+In fact, languages cannot even be referred to as such, and communist party officials insist that alternatives to Mandarin be referred to as “dialects”.
+For example, sixty million people speak Cantonese, which cannot now be referred to as a language.
+There was an outcry when people in areas that spoke Cantonese discovered that their local news would no longer be read out in their native tongue.
+There was no comeback for people to disagree with this, and vote Xi and his cronies out at the ballot box.
+That is why the Chinese government regularly resorts to using force to implement its policies.

-The song that the animals sing, “Beasts of Burden”, is eventually censored.
-It is warped into becoming “Comrades of Napoleon”.
-Language is used as ammunition in the battle to quash free thought.
+The song sung by the animals, “Beast Of Burden”, is eventually censored before it transmogrifies into “Comrades Of Napoleon”, underscoring how language is used as ammunition in the battle to quash free thought.
 The Muslim district of Uyghur in Eastern China speaks its own language, Turkic.
-China are trying to constrain this while they clamp down on their way of life: Mandarin as a weapon.
-The Chinese communist party is trying to deny the Uyghur Muslims their right to religious freedoms.
-They will use any tool they can to callously stamp out their rights.
+China is trying to constrain this whilst also inhumanely clamping down on the Turkic way of life.
+Moreover, the Chinese communist party is also trying to deny the Uyghur Muslims their right to religious freedoms.

-In Russia, Microsoft’s “LinkedIn” company has been added to their increasingly large banned list.
+In Russia, Microsoft’s “LinkedIn” company was banned.
 What a grave danger it must pose.
-Vladimir Putin is in some senses the best example of how oppressors like Napoleon have adapted to the early twenty first century.
-He has managed to convince smart people that he is democratically elected by being pictured with leaders of Western countries and smiling for the cameras.
-Putin is the grandmaster of modern propaganda.
-He decided, cleverly, to harness the power of the internet to trick people by employing a factory of people to disseminate false information, thereby trying to undermine free societies.
-The results have been stunningly successful.
-By undermining democracy, people think that democratic systems of governance are not that important.
-When Russia TV and his army of bots deceives large numbers of Russians people and people in the West that there is not that much difference between a dictatorship and a democracy: it is job done for him.
-The deception is sublime but implicit.
-Whether overt or not, the propaganda is real and updated.
-We need to be extra vigilant.
+Vladimir Putin is in some sense the best example of how oppressors like Napoleon have adapted to the early twenty-first century.
+As Kasparov notes, Putin managed to convince many Russians that he was democratically elected by being pictured with leaders of western countries.
+Putin remains the grandmaster of modern propaganda.
+He tricks people by employing a factory of people to disseminate false information, thereby undermining free societies.
+The results continue to be stunningly successful.
+By undermining democracies, people believe that democratic systems of governance are not that important.
+When Russia TV and his army of bots deceive large numbers of people that there is not that much difference between a dictatorship and a democracy, it legitimises autocracy in the eyes of many.